 After the 1993 season, a local group of investors purchased the team from Bastien.
 The team changed its name to the Alley Cats in 1995; and in 1999, changed its affiliation to the Kansas City Royals and again in 2001 to the Toronto Blue Jays.
 Through all the changes, professional baseball continues to survive and flourish in Charleston.

-The Power saw the future face of the Brewers in 2005 as soon to be MVP Ryan Braun donned a West Virginia uniform as well as future major league infielder Alcides Escobar.
-2006 was no different for the Power as future major league outfielders Michael Brantley and Lorenzo Cain both posted batting averages over .300 en route to a 74-62 record for West Virginia.
-In 2007 and 2008, West Virginia saw incredible success as the Power took home the SAL Northern Division Championship, but fell in the championship series both years
+The Power saw the future face of the Brewers in 2005, as soon-to-be MVP Ryan Braun donned a West Virginia uniform, as well as future major league infielder Alcides Escobar.
+The 2006 season was no different for the Power, with future major league outfielders Michael Brantley and Lorenzo Cain both posting batting averages over .300 en route to a 74-62 record for West Virginia.
+In 2007 and 2008, West Virginia saw incredible success, as the Power took home two SAL Northern Division Championships, but fell in the championship series both years.

 In 2009, the Power became the class-A affiliate of the Pittsburgh Pirates.
-2009 saw future outfield sensation Starling Marte at Appalachian Power Park and the first Pirate era Power player to make it to the big leagues in Chase d'Arnaud, who made his MLB debut in 2011.
+The 2009 campaign saw future outfield sensation Starling Marte at Appalachian Power Park, and the first Pirate era Power player to make it to the big leagues in Chase d'Arnaud, who made his MLB debut in 2011.

 The Power regained the Northern Division in 2013, but fell to the Hagerstown Suns in the opening round of the SAL Playoffs.
 On April 10, 2014, the Power celebrated their 10th Opening Day at Appalachian Power Park.